 – Michael Porter

-I hope, for your sake, that it does not take an existential crisis before you start asking those big, challenging questions of who you are and what you want.
-For me, it took releasing from the Canadian Armed Forces after 15 years of service, moving to a new city, and having a baby.
-After a few weeks of coming to grips with my new identity as a stay-at-home-Dad, I started to write out the details of what a successful life looks like to me.
-Once I created a vivid description of what I wanted my life to look like 5, 10, and 20 years from now, it put everything going on in my life in perspective of my vision.
-Every choice then becomes easier to evaluate.
-If the action is taking you towards your vision, then do it.
-If the action is taking you away from your vision, then don’t do it.
+I hope, for your sake, that it does not take an existential crisis before you start asking big, challenging, introspective questions to discover who you are and what you want in life.
+For me, it took leaving from the Canadian Armed Forces after 15 years of service, moving to a new city, and having a baby.
+It took a few months of coming to grips with no longer being known as Karl, the helicopter pilot; but now Karl, the stay-at-home-Dad.
+Although that time at home with my son was a great opportunity and something I feel lucky to experience, I was anxious to take that next step towards something new.
+I spent hours researching business opportunities and career options.
+There were SO MANY CHOICES, and I didn’t know where to start.
+It took pursuing an MBA before I began to articulate what I valued and what I wanted in life.
+Once I wrote down a detailed description of what I wanted my life to look like 5, 10, and 20 years from now, I was able to evaluate my options going forward more clearly.
+When you can look at every possible future action as either one that takes you towards or away from your goals, it makes choosing what action to take easy.
+If the action takes you towards your vision, then do it.
+If the action takes you away from your vision, then don’t do it.

-Core Values: what values/beliefs/rules do you live by?
+Core Values.
+What values/beliefs/rules do you live by?

-Priorities: what aspects of your life you must focus on to achieve your vision?
+Priorities.
+What aspects of your life you must focus on to achieve your vision?

-Strengths: what strengths can you leverage to help you fulfill your vision?
+Strengths.
+What strengths can you leverage to help you fulfill your vision?

 Answering these questions is not easy.
 It is always a good idea to get different perspectives to help you define yourself, especially when it comes to evaluating your strengths and weaknesses.
 After all, we all have our biases.
 Turn to those people who know you best.
 If you are married, ask for your spouse’s input into your vision and priorities.
 If you have a business partner ask them what you are good at.